Close

 • To request polling, indicate this request in your Program Organizer Service Center or Speaker Service Center (under “Engagement Tools Request”).

-• Submit the poll questions and answer choices (if applicable) in the presentation slides by one month prior to the presentation delivery, unless confirmed otherwise by your ACC liaison.
+• Insert the poll questions and answer choices (if applicable) in the presentation slides at least one month prior to your presentation date.

 2. Breakout groups*

-Please communicate with your session’s ACC staff liaison to ensure you request engagement needs by the AV deadline date to support your program’s success.
+Please communicate with your session’s ACC staff liaison to request engagement needs by the deadline to support your session’s success.
 You can find your liaison's contact information in your Speaker Service Center.

 1. Avoid dedicating time to explaining the basics of the topic or providing a general overview of the area of law concerned.